hyperoslo/playbook/GIT_AND_GITHUB.md

 * To `master` always someone else should merge the pull request
 * To a development branch you can merge the pull request if you want

+## What do I do after merging?

+If you merged to `develop` or `master`, you push it to the staging or production server, respectively.
+The staging server should *always* be on the tip of `develop` and the production server should *always* be on the tip of `master`.